 The Dental Filling Process

 The dental filling process is relatively simple and completed during a single visit to our Plano, TX dentist office.
 Dr. Sowell will inject a local anesthetic that will make you comfortable and unable to feel pain.
-For our patients who suffer from dental anxiety or fears about the procedure, we offer sedation dentistry options which can be discussed prior to your procedure.
+For our patients who suffer from dental anxiety or fears about the procedure, we offer sedation dentistry options that can be discussed prior to your procedure.

 Once you are relaxed and comfortable, we will remove the decayed or infected tooth structure and gently clean the area before applying the filling material.
 The filling composite resin material will be applied and sculpted into place to create a comfortable and natural biting surface.